lazd/lazd.github.io/source/posts/Install Mac OS X Tiger on an iBook G3 clamshell with a thumb drive.md

   <img src="images/ibook-dual-boot-os-selection-screen.jpg" alt="iBook dual boot OS selection screen">
   <figcaption>Hold ⌥ (Option) after powering on to choose which OS to boot</figcaption>
 </figure>

+## What's next?

+Now that you're all set and have a booting iBook, consider [rebuilding your iBook's battery](/rebuilding-an-ibook-g3-clamshell-battery.html), or paying me to do it for ya!